Chart Color Schemes

 Health performance in East Bunbury is well below average with prevalence of common health conditions notable across both younger and older age cohorts

 East Bunbury faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Private health cover stands at approximately 52% (around 2,246 people), slightly lower than the average SA2 area's 54.1%.
+Private health cover stands at approximately 52%, or about 2,245 people, compared to 55.4% in the rest of WA.

-The most frequent medical issues are arthritis (10.5%) and mental health concerns (8.6%).
-Approximately 64.1% of residents report no medical ailments, compared to 66.4% in Rest of WA.
-East Bunbury has a higher proportion of seniors aged 65 and over at 24.8% (1,079 people), versus Rest of WA's 17.6%.
-Health outcomes among seniors in East Bunbury are above average, exceeding the general population's health metrics.
+The most frequent medical issues are arthritis (10.5%) and mental health problems (8.6%).
+64.1% report being free from medical conditions, versus 66.4% in the rest of WA.
+East Bunbury has a higher proportion of residents aged 65 and over at 24.8% (1,079 people), compared to 17.6% in the rest of WA.
+Health outcomes among seniors are above average, outperforming the general population in health metrics.

 Frequently Asked Questions - Health